Zayuz/EosNotes/content/The World/Characters/Freyalise.md

 We have known her to summon colossal undead dragons known as Leviathans to her side, and interrupted a ritual to raise one early into our adventures in Duskwind.

 Freyalise considered herself the legal heir to Alderwyl.
+When asked to explain this, she seemed to suggest right of conquest.

+She uses [[Urthemiel]]'s magic to corrupt angels like [[Vyra]] and twists them into her undead servants.

+#### Potentially a Prophet?
+During combat with the party, Rose felt a psychic connection with Freyalise that made them mutually wince in pain.
+They both took psychic damage, but this could not be explored in the heat of combat.